McBen/IITCPluginKit_Example/docs/5-map-icons.md

 We removed the "addLayerGroup" to get back full control of the visibility of the layer.
 Then we directly add our container to the map and add a close-event handler to the dialog.

-There are two new option in "new L.CircleMarker".
+There are two new options in `new L.CircleMarker()`.
 These will prevent click interaction.
 One is for the old Leaflet the other for the newer version.
 If you want user interaction change the clickable and interactive to `true` and add a `marker.on("click", ()=> ...)` event handler.

 Since the current type in IITCPluginKit only covers the old Leaflet the 'interactive' will generate a compiler error.
 To prevent this we changed the type to the allrounder `<any>`.
-Long story short: You should avoid "any" if possible.
+Long story short: You should avoid `any` if possible.